bridgecrew-perf6/sniper-deploy/README.md

 Visit the environment variables tab.

-Set the key as settings and paste this inside the value text box; proceed to edit your configuration.
+Set the key as settings and paste the below code inside the value text box; proceed to edit your configuration.
 After you are done editing your configuration, click Add new secret.
 (You can go back to that tab whenever to change your settings)

 <pre>{